Raleigh Tavern: History

 From 1699 to 1779, Williamsburg served as the capital of the colony of Virginia.
 As such, there were numerous taverns to host legislators and other visitors having business with the government while the House of Burgesses was in session.

-The original tavern is believed to have been built some point prior 1735.
+The original tavern is believed to have been built some time before 1735.
 It changed ownership and keepers numerous times, continuing in use as a tavern, eventually being acquired by local cabinetmaker Anthony Hay (father of jurist George Hay) in 1767.

 The tavern was an institution in Williamsburg; auctions as well as balls were held under the Raleigh's aegis.
 The tavern was the site of reception dinners held for at least two Royal Governors upon their arrival to Virginia: Robert Dinwiddie in November 1751, and Lord Botetourt in October 1768.

 In May 1769, the Raleigh Tavern began its role as a center of sedition when Governor Botetourt dissolved the House of Burgesses, because of resolutions against the Townshend Acts.
 After its dissolution, the burgesses immediately convened in the Apollo Room as the 'late representatives of the people' and adopted the Non-Importation Agreement.
 The House of Burgesses was reconvened by the Governor in November that year.

 This room was the frequent rendezvous of Thomas Jefferson, Patrick Henry, and other Revolutionary patriots.
 They met here in 1773 to develop intercolonial committees of correspondence.
 Dissolved by Governor Dunmore, the Burgesses met again in the Apollo Room in May 1774.

 The Marquis de Lafayette was entertained at a banquet here in 1824, and the building remained in continual use as a tavern until it burned at the hands of an arsonist in 1859.

 Architecture

 Based on period prints, the present reconstruction is an L-shaped white weatherboard building with 18 dormer windows.

 The main room of the Raleigh Tavern was a banqueting hall known as the Apollo Room.
-Accounts note that the Latin motto Hilaritas sapientiae et bonae vitae proles ("jollity is the offspring of wisdom and good living") was written over the mantel.
+Accounts note that the Latin motto Hilaritas sapientiae et bonae vitae proles ("Jollity is the offspring of wisdom and good living") was written over the mantel.
 Historian Lyon Gardiner Tyler wrote of the room that it "witnessed probably more scenes of brilliant festivity and political excitement than any other single apartment in North America".